BluSteve/derekbot-public/README.md

 ## Making Your Custom Bot

 Most (but not all) of the Derek specific data can be found in `Examples.ts`.
 Channel whitelists can be found in the `nogoChannels` and `yesChannels` variables in `Discord.ts`.

+## Note on ChatGPT Rate Limits
+The default ChatGPT API requests-per-day of 200 can be easily exceeded.
+To overcome this you need to put in an additional $5 of credits.